How to check if the FEA report is good?

 As you can see, this is a rather simple thing.
 You just define the preload and move along.
 Of course, there are several things to consider.
 Depending on the FEA package you use, bolt preload may mean different things.
 What you want to achieve is, that the preload happens in full, before other loads appear in your model.
 Usually, this is how it works when you define “bolt preload”.
 However, you may have to create 2 step analysis of your model in nonlinear analysis to get this effect.
 In step 1, you apply bolt preload, and in step 2 you apply the rest (and bolt preload should still be there of course!).
 This will depend on the software you are using.

 The problem is, that you don’t want to apply bolt preload at the same time as “everything else” in nonlinear analysis.
-This is because solver “takes” all the loads and divide it into increments.
+This is because the solver “takes” all the loads and divides them into increments.
 Let’s say that we will use 1% of the load per increment.
 In the first increment, you have 1% of all the loads in such a case.
 But in most problems, you want to have 100% of preload on the bolts from the start!
 This is why defining bolt preload as an initial condition (or the first step in analysis) makes sense.

 There is a second part of this as well.
 In the example above you can see, that I used a rather simple approach.
 That is, I have ab RBE2 element filling the opening, with a bolt modeled later.
 But let’s say we want to carry shear force due to friction.
 The above model won’t work, because there is nothing to have friction with.
 In such a case, it’s a good practice to define a washer and a nut.
 You will attach the bolt to them of course (instead of RHS).
-Then you define contact between washer and the connecting plate:
+Then you define contact between the washer and the connecting plate:

 Notice that the RBE2 (rigid element in blue) looks the same, but this time it’s attached to the opening in the washer, not in the RHS plate.
 The washer is either 3mm thick (for the normal washer, in green), or much thicker (including the nut thickness) in yellow.
 Perhaps this is too pedantic, but since I wanted to make this as nice as possible I went that route!

 Of course, you need to define contact between the washer (both green and yellow parts) and the RHS plate (here in gray).
 If you want to carry shear force, you need to define the friction coefficient for this contact as well.
 How this works is, that you press both washers toward them (thanks for the bolt preload).
-Since there is contact between washer and RHS this means that those elements “push” into each other.
+Since there is contact between the washer and RHS this means that those elements “push” into each other.
 This means that friction is possible, so you can carry the shear load.
 Nice… maybe apart from the fact that you need to converge contact in the analysis (so computing takes longer).

 There is also a slight difference in outcomes.
 While the preload is the same, it is applied to a bigger area with the washer.
 This reduces the max deformations of the RHS slightly (along with reducing stresses as well!):

-I’m not sure if such a difference is so important to model washer for every bolt.
+I’m not sure if such a difference is so important to model the washer for every bolt.
 Personally, I don’t do it.
 But I’m also aware, that I have a bit of margin modeling the bolts without the washers (when the bending of the plate is involved of course!).

 I think you can easily imagine how this is done with solid bolts.
 Firstly let’s take a look at Femap possibilities in the video below: